 The risks of metal and metalloid mobilisation are controlled primarily by metal abundance and availability, geochemical controls on speciation and transport mechanisms.
 The master variables pH and Eh exert a direct major influence on the solubility of individual metals and metalloids and minerals such as iron (Fe), iron (Fe) and manganese (Mn) oxides and hydroxides which are important sorbents of metal and metalloids species.
-The low acidification hazard due to the oxidation of sulfide minerals means that metals and metalloids are not likely to be present at high concentrations.
-Reduction processes may lead to reincorporation of metals and metalloids into sulfide minerals (following sulfate reduction). but at intermediate redox potentials mobility may be high where iron (Fe) and manganese (Mn) are soluble.
+The very low acidification hazard due to the oxidation of sulfide minerals means that metals and metalloids are not likely to be present at high concentrations.
+Reduction processes may lead to reincorporation of metals and metalloids into sulfide minerals (following sulfate reduction), but at intermediate redox potentials mobility may be high where iron (Fe) and manganese (Mn) are soluble.
 The reactive metals results attest to the limited availability and mobility of a number of metals, the exceptions being manganese (Mn) and to a lesser degree aluminium (Al) and iron (Fe).
-The concentrations of most metals and metalloids were generally low and below ANZECC/ARMCANZ environmental protection guidelines, an exception being vanadium (V).
-The oxyanion vanadium (V) increased in some samples throughout the 35 day experiments and should be considered a future hazard.
-Arsenic (As) and copper (Cu) also increased with time and should be considered for hazards associated with longer timescales.
+The concentrations of most metals and metalloids were generally low and below ANZECC/ARMCANZ environmental protection guidelines.
+The exceptions were aluminium (Al) and vanadium (V).
+Aluminium (Al) is likely to be present as colloidal material at the circumneutral pH observed.
+The dissolved toxic trivalent form of aluminium (Al3+) is not likely to be present, except under acidic conditions (pH < 5.5), and aluminium is unlikely to be impacted by a return to reducing conditions since it is not redox-sensitive.
+The oxyanion vanadium (V) increased throughout the 35 day experiments and should be considered a future hazard.
+Arsenic (As) and copper (Cu) also increased with time and should be considered for risks associated with longer timescales.
 It is not known how long the Eh would continue to decrease, but further decreases would allow the reductive dissolution of iron (Fe) and manganese (Mn) oxyhydroxides and any associated adsorbed metals and metalloids.

 Although the timescales cannot be assessed with existing information, the data suggest that metal availability is significant for only a few metals.
-Comparisons with other studies (e.g. Nelwart Lagoon, Shand et al. 2010), suggest that at the pH levels of the surface layers after 35 days of the contaminant and metalloid mobilisation tests, reductive processes may occur rapidly once initiated if there is sufficient organic matter available, and soil recovery may be rapid.
-The results for Ramco Lagoon (12046), however, indicate that reductive processes are less rapid in comparison with other wetlands with high pH, possibly due to limited organic matter in the samples studied.
-The main solutes likely to present a hazard are manganese (Mn) and the oxyanion forming metalloids arsenic (As) and vanadium (V).
-Taking into account the metal and metalloid mobility assessed, a minor rating is applied for consequence, due to increasing manganese (Mn) and the oxyanions.
-Mobilisation of those metals, which typically form cations is likely to be minimal.
-The minor rating is also partly due to the limited change to reducing conditions in the contaminant and metalloid dynamics experiments as this may be due to the short timescale over which experiments were conducted e.g. slow kinetics, lack of organic matter.
-This provides a risk rating for contaminant mobilisation in soils of medium (Table 4-4).
+Comparisons with other studies (e.g. Nelwart Lagoon, Shand et al. 2010), suggest that at the pH levels of the surface layers after 35 days of the contaminant and metalloid mobilisation tests, reductive processes may occur rapidly once initiated, and soil recovery may be rapid.
+Taking into account the metal mobility assessed, an insignificant to minor rating is applied for consequence.
+The minor rating is due to the limited change to reducing conditions in the contaminant and metalloid dynamics experiments as this may be due to the short timescale over which experiments were conducted e.g. slow kinetics, lack of organic matter.
+This provides a risk rating for contaminant mobilisation in soils of low to medium (Table 4-4).